Law: International Human Rights

 Our three-week program was founded in 2010 and offered for the first in 2011.
-Professor Lucia Silecchia ably directed our program from its beginning until this year.
+Professor Lucia Silecchia ably directed our program from its beginning until 2019.
 She remains deeply involved with the program as Assistant Director.
-Having taught previously on the program in 2018, I am honored and excited to take on the directorship of the program this year.
+Having taught previously on the program in 2018, I am honored and excited to take on the directorship of the program.

 Rome is an amazing location to explore human rights issues.
 Human rights were of vital interest to many ancient Roman thinkers and jurists, including Cicero, Seneca, Epictetus and Justinian.
 The Roman Catholic Church has played a significant role in the development of human rights.
 Many international organizations dedicated to human rights protection are headquartered in Rome.
 Students can gain hands-on experience in human rights protection and/or other aspects of legal practice relating to international law by participating in legal externships in Rome after the conclusion of their studies on the program.

 We also seek to foster a community of human rights scholars and so we offer you a variety of speakers, field trips, dinners, and other social events where you will have the opportunity to engage with Italian professionals and students with an interest in human rights.

 We welcome students of all backgrounds and with a variety of interests.
 All of our courses are taught in English.